mui/material-ui/docs/data/system/migration/migration-v5/migration-v5.md

 + import styled from '@mui/system/styled';
 ```

+You might have to update your bundler configuration to support the new structure.
+Following are some common use cases that require changes:

+#### Importing ESM

 If you were importing from `/esm` as a workaround, this is no longer necessary as the `exports` field maps ESM to the correct files.
-You might have to update your bundler configuration to support the new structure.

-Read more about the `exports` field in the [Node.js documentation](https://nodejs.org/api/packages.html#exports).

 ### GridProps type